Select Page

 • Playford recorded the lowest proportion of children developmentally on track, at 23% below the state average.

-• Prospect-Walkerville recorded the highest proportion, at 36% above the state average, showing the largest positive difference compared to the state average.
+• Prospect-Walkerville recorded the highest proportion of children developmentally on track, at 36% above the state average.

 By Socio-Economic Indexes for Areas (SEIFA) and Remoteness (2024)